mykle1/MMM-SunRiseSet/README.md

 * Obviously, day or night will move much more slowly

-Annotated .css file included for aligning and coloring text and header. css file also used to display as little or as much data as you like.
+Annotated .css file included for aligning and coloring text. css file also used to display as little or as much data as you like.

 ## Installation